International cybercrime: Regional responses

 In 2007, the Arab League and Gulf Cooperation Council (GCC) recommended at a conference seeking a joint approach that takes into consideration international standards.

 Voluntary industry response

-During the past few years, public-private partnerships have emerged as a promising approach for tackling cybersecurity issues around the globe.
+During the past few years, public-private partnerships have emerged as an approach for tackling cybersecurity issues around the globe.
 Executive branch agencies (e.g., the Federal Trade Commission in US), regulatory agencies (e.g., Australian Communications and Media Authority), separate agencies (e.g., ENISA in the EU) and industry (e.g., MAAWG, …) are all involved in partnership.

 In 2004, the London Action Plan was founded, which aims at promoting international spam enforcement cooperation and address spam related problems, such as online fraud and deception, phishing, and dissemination of viruses.